2022 Alcan Regulations

 mileage will be given for the start and finish of a TSD and

-controls may be located at any point within.
+controls may be at any point within.
 Practice is not

-allowed and vehicles may not enter TSD sections before set
+allowed and vehicles entering a TSD before set opening time

 CONTROLS & TIMING